"We yearn for a world where the goodness of youth can find full expression." - Gerda and Kurt Klein

 In the aftermath of the murders of 12 students and a teacher, Columbine High School turned to someone who knew first-hand how to overcome tragedy and build a path towards healing.

 Hold a Great American Bake Sale- it’s a fun and simple way to make sure kids in your state get the nutrition they need.
-Check the website www.greatamericanbakesale.org to find the information, tips, and materials you need for a successful event.
+Check the website

 This grassroots effort began in Columbia, South Carolina in 1990 and has grown to a national movement of caring generating over $28 million for hungry and hurting people across the world.
 To get involved in this simple, yet significant effort, visit www.souperbowl.org.